awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 The data is consequently fetched from main memory and sent back to cache `0`.
 Furthermore, this transmission also includes the corresponding updated state information, which in this case updates cache `0` to the exclusive (E) state (i.e., there is exclusive access, since there are currently no other "sharers").
   * On receipt of the transmission, cache `0` updates its state to exclusive (E) accordingly, and stores the current cache-block data for `B`.
-  * Furthermore, on transmission, the directory updates its present bit for cache `0` to bit value `1`, and also updates its dirty bit to `1` (because it sent the data with exclusive access to cache `0`).
+  * Furthermore, on transmission, the directory updates its presence bit for cache `0` to bit value `1`, and also updates its dirty bit to `1` (because it sent the data with exclusive access to cache `0`).
     * ***N.B.*** Setting the dirty bit to `1` does not induce a write-back, but rather it indicates that it will be necessary to later determine if such a subsequent write-back is indeed necessary.

 This begs the question: Why does this work better than a bus?
 The reason is that while cache `0` manages its state and data via the directory in this manner, cache `1` is able to perform analogous ***independent*** operations with respect to another block (and corresponding directory slice), without otherwise violating coherence.